awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-runinstance.md

 Required: No

 Monitoring
-Enables or disables detailed monitoring\.
+Turns on or turns off detailed monitoring\.
 Type: Boolean
 Required: No